Close-up shot of a sugar glider sitting on a person's arm

 25 animals that are illegal to own as pets in the US

 If there's one dog breed that gets a bad name, it's pit bulls.
 Prompted by reports of fatal attacks in the early 1990s, breed-specific laws (BSLs) that ban pit bulls began to crop up across the U.S. As of 2020, there were more than 700 cities in America with BSLs, according to the ASPCA.
 But the situation may be starting to change for this widely misunderstood breed.
-In October 2023, Florida updated its "Dangerous Dogs" law to prohibit local governments and public housing authorities from banning pit bulls.
-More recently, in April 2024, a district court judge in Aurora, Colorado, reinstated the city's ban on pit bulls, but that's now being appealed.
+In October 2023, Florida updated its "dangerous dogs" law to prohibit local governments and public housing authorities from banning pit bulls.
+More recently, in November 2024, residents of Aurora, Colorado, voted to repeal the city's 20-year ban on the breed.

 In addition to pit bulls, there are many animals that are illegal to own as pets in the U.S., though few are universally outlawed.
 Instead, rules typically vary state by state, or city to city.
 The top most-banned animals tend to be large or overtly dangerous ones, like bears, big cats, or venomous snakes and spiders.
 However, there are many other reasons an animal could be off-limits as a pet: some animals are uniquely outlawed in cities because of the lack of space, while others carry diseases like Salmonella or Ringworm, and still, others won't fare well in certain states' environments.